 The UNICORN Castle

-Submission Deadline: August 15, 2023
+Submission Deadline: September 15, 2023

 The 2023 conference will be hosted by The UNICORN Castle, a haunted museum, currently in the process of evolving into an online virtual environment.
 Most scholarly presentations will be conducted via Zoom technology; some of the entertainment and scholarly presentations (by request) will be conducted in a 3D environment created with Mozilla Hub.